hypo69/hypo/pytest/gemini/en/src/suppliers/aliexpress/api/models/currencies.md

     assert Currency.KRW == 'KRW'
     assert Currency.ILS == 'ILS'

-# Test for the lack of methods or functions that would require additional testing
+# No methods or functions to test, so no more tests needed.
-# Since the class only defines constants, no further test cases are needed
+# The class only defines constants.
+No further tests are required.
 ```